budgefeeney/ventureforth/docs/chapter1 - setup.md

   main-is:             Spec.hs
   build-depends:       base >= 4.7 && < 5,
                        ventureforth -any,
-                       doctest >= 0.9 && < 0.11,
+                       QuickCheck >= 2,
                        hspec >= 2.2
   ghc-options:         -Wall -Werror -threaded -rtsopts -with-rtsopts=-N
   default-language:    Haskell2010
 ```

 This is broadly the same as for the executable, except that this is a `test-suite` section rather than an `executable` and we've specifed a test type: `exitcode-stdio`.
-This type of test is for test-apps which indicate failure using a non-zero executable exit code, and which print debug to stdout.
+This type of test is for test-apps constructed as a command-line application, printing debug information to stdout, and returnin an exit code to the shell indicating if all tests passed or not.

 The alternative is `detailed-0.9`, which is newer, cleaner, but less well supported.
-The [cabal manual](https://www.haskell.org/cabal/users-guide/developing-packages.html#test-suites) discusses this further.
+The [cabal manual](https://www.haskell.org/cabal/users-guide/developing-packages.html#test-suites) discusses it further.

 Also, we're going to be using several libraries to create our test cases, so we include them here.
-This section is an example of Cabal's cleverness with dependent version numbers, using ranges and wildcards.
-We'll discuss these different libraries when we come to actually writing unit-tests, though note that HSpec automatically brings in the QuickCheck and HUnit libraries.
+This section is an example of Cabal's cleverness with dependent version numbers: not only can one use ranges, but also wildcards as well.
+We'll discuss these different libraries when we come to actually writing unit-tests.
+Note that even though HSpec depends on QuickCheck, we need to explicitly include it in our Cabal file in order to use it ourselves, as we will do in [part three]()

 The final sub-project is for benchmarking: